The Dock, Carrick-on-Shannon

 Andy Parsons is an artist based in Sligo.
 He is the founder of Floating World Artist Books.

-Kian Benson Bailes, Untitled 1, digitial print, 335 x 488 cm; image courtesy of the artist and The Dock
+Kian Benson Bailes, Untitled 1, digitial print, 335 x 488 cm; image courtesy of the artist and The Dock; photograph by Anna Leask

-Alice Hanratty, Procession; image courtesy of the artist and The Dock
+Alice Hanratty, Procession; image courtesy of the artist and The Dock; photograph by Anna Leask

-Eleanor McCaughy, installation view; image courtesy of the artist and The Dock; all photographs by Anna Leask
+Eleanor McCaughy, installation view; image courtesy of the artist and The Dock; photograph by Steven Maybury